Business Utilities

 Electric

-CU is part of the national power grid through contracts with Southwestern Power Administration and with Grand River Dam Authority, and has an alliance with The Energy Authority (TEA) to buy and sell power on the wholesale market.
-City Utilities also has in place an energy supply contract with Western Resources (KCP&L) in 2001.
+City Utilities is the local provider of electric, natural gas, water, SpringNet, and transportation services.
+CU is part of the national power grid through contracts with Southwestern Power Administration, and has an alliance with The Energy Authority (TEA) to buy and sell power on the wholesale market.
+City Utilities also has in place an energy supply contract with Western Resources (KCP&L)

-• 80/20 fuel generation mix of low sulfur and high BTU blend for fewer emissions
+• 100% low sulfur coal for fewer emissions

-• Off-peak discounts (from 11 p.m. to 8 a.m., weekdays) is offered for industrial customers
+• Off-peak discount is offered for industrial customers

 • AA Bond Rating

-• Fuel cost adjustments are made on a bi-yearly basis.
-Generating and distribution systems deliver at more than 99% reliability.
+• Fuel cost adjustments are made on a semi-annual basis.

 Natural Gas

 City Utilities provides customers with natural gas in greater Springfield, including Greene County and parts of Christian County.
-Gas is delivered to Springfield through underground pipelines that transport it to CU's distribution system.
-Two long-term natural gas supply contracts are in place.
-Substantial purchase made in spot market when economically beneficial.
+Natural gas is delivered to Springfield through underground pipelines that transport it to CU's distribution system.
+CU uses a diverse portfolio of natural gas purchasing strategies to ensure an optimum balance of reliability and price.
+CU customers have enjoyed significant savings, when compared with average gas prices in other areas of Missouri and the Nation.

-• 34 large industrial customers currently on interruptible supply rate.
-Available discounts are substantial if criteria for interruptions are met.
+• 31 large industrial customers currently on interruptible supply rate.

-• Purchased gas storage with Williams Natural Gas; firm transmission contract with Williams Gas Pipeline.
+• Purchased gas storage and transmission contracts with Southern Star Central Pipeline.

 Water

-• CU provides more than 30 million gallons of water everyday, serving its 68,000 customers through two lakes, a water pipeline and several wells on its system.
+• CU provides more than 30 million gallons of water everyday, serving more than 80,000 customers.

 • Water is treated at two major facilities.

-• Current water supplies are adequate to meet demand well into the 21st century.
+• Current water supplies are adequate to meet demand well into the future.

 Sewer